lokachop/lokachop/README.md

 The source code for my entry on the LÖVE 2023 gamejam

 ### [PreProcessor](https://github.com/lokachop/PreProcessor)
-Another gamejam entry, this one is way more subpar than the other 2, but it was made in 3 days
+Another gamejam entry, this one is way worse than the other ones, but it was made in only 3 days